 - 3-6 pasture raised eggs

-- olives, sauerkraut, arugula, parsley, toasted dukkah, freshly squeezed lemon juice, and/or cilantro to garnish
+- organic olives, organic sauerkraut, organic arugula, organic parsley, toasted dukkah, freshly squeezed organic lemon juice, and/or organic cilantro to garnish

 - Heat the olive oil in a skillet over medium heat.
 Add the onions and bell peppers (and hot peppers, if using), and sauté until the onions are quite soft and translucent, about 3-4 minutes.